djamal2727/Main-Bearing-Analytical-Model/README.md

-# Jamal_NREL2020
-Main Bearing Analytical Model Repo
+Main Bearing Analytical Model Repository

 This directory contains the code to a wind turbine main bearing analytical model that estimates bearing loads and reliability using OpenFAST data and reference wind turbine parameters.
 This directory contains four primary files: